Film: Sergeant York

 - Bar Brawl: Alvin leads a wild life before getting religion, one that includes getting into a fight at the local moonshine bar.

 - Bloodless Carnage: Hardly any blood anywhere in the movie, except for Blood from the Mouth from one American mowed down by German machine guns.
-Most prominent when Pusher gets blown up with a grenade—no blood.
+Most prominent when Pusher gets blown up with a grenade—no blood (it was made in the 1940s, after all; no way The Hays Code would have allowed it).

 - Call Back: York uses the "gobble, gobble" call to get a turkey to pop its head up so he can shoot it, and later explains to his fellow soldiers how to shoot a line of turkeys—start with the last one so the others don't know what's happening.
 Both of these are referenced later when he is taking out an entire line of Germans in a trench.